Chubek/PoxHash/SPEC.md

     endian-ness -> Whether the most significant bit of the integr is the leftmost bit, or the rightmost bit.
 As a simple example, let's take a look at '01'.
 In little-endian it's 1, but in big-endian it's 2.
 In PoxHash we treat everything as little-endian.

+// OVERAL FLOW
+    A Pox hasher should accept the message in form of an unsigned bytearray.
+It then should convert that bytearray into an unsigned word array.
+It should then pad this wordarray and apply each now-8-bit byte in chunks, and then portions, 4 predetermined prime factors. it then should put these 4 factors into rounds of operations and at the end our message will be these 4 unsigned words.

+    Below is the entire algorithm in detail.

 // PREFIX NOTATIONS
     #  -> Numerical constant